MicrosoftDocs/query-docs/query-languages/m/table-removecolumns.md

 ### Example 2

-Attempts to remove non-existent column [Address] from the table.
-Raises an error as the column doesn't exist.
+Try to remove a non-existent column from the table.

 **Usage**